 Target audience: Relevant to all practitioners and professionals working in the Surrey area whose role brings them into contact with children and families

-Review date: 27 February 2017 Reviewer: SSCB policy and procedures group
+Review date: 27 February 2017 Reviewer: SSCP policy and procedures group

 Section A – Background information

 The World Health organisation defines female genital mutilation (FGM) as: ‘all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons’ (WHO Fact Sheet No. 241 February 2014).